ainagari/ainagari.github.io/menu/publications.md

 #### 2022

 * **Aina Garí Soler**, Matthieu Labeau and Chloé Clavel (2022).
+One Word, Two Sides: Traces of Stance in Contextualized Word Representations.
+In _Proceedings of the 28th International Conference on Computational Linguistics (COLING), Gyeongju, Korea, October 12-17._

+* **Aina Garí Soler**, Matthieu Labeau and Chloé Clavel (2022).
 Polysemy in Spoken Conversations and Written Texts.
-To appear in _Proceedings of the 13th Language Resources and Evaluation Conference (LREC), Marseille, France, June 20-25._
+In _Proceedings of the 13th Language Resources and Evaluation Conference (LREC), Marseille, France, June 20-25._

 #### 2021